mpewsey/mpewsey.github.io/contact.md

 * For general questions or comments not relating to posts, please use the [Dicussions Board](https://github.com/mpewsey/mpewsey.github.io/discussions).

-* The documentation for several of my GitHub repositories are also hosted as extensions of this URL.
+* The documentation for several of my GitHub repositories are also hosted at extensions of this URL.
 If you have a question regarding one of those projects, please make those inquiries on the respective GitHub repository.
-You can find the specific repository using the [GitHub](https://github.com/) search bar.
+You can find the specific repository by searching on [GitHub](https://github.com/).